 Their eyes are full and round, and very expressive.
 It has been said that you can tell a lot about a Chihuahua just by looking into their eyes, which are set well apart and very luminous either in a black or ruby color.
 There are some Chihuahua’s that have light eyes in the case of a blond or white colored coat.
 The nose of a Chihuahua is usually blonde or self colored when there is a blonde or light colored Chihuahua; otherwise they have a black nose which is short and pointed.

-The colors of the Chihuahua vary depending on whether it is short haired or long haired.
+The colors of the Chiwawa vary depending on whether it is short haired or long haired.
 The short haired variety is the most common.
-The colors include sand or blonde, fawn colored, chestnut, silver, steel blue, Black and Tan, or part-color just to name the most common colors.
+The colors include sand or blonde, fawn colored, chestnut, silver, steel blue, Black and Tan, part-color or mixed with many colors spotted or bloched just to name the most common colors.
 There are some Chihuahuas in other more rare colors as well.